 The Miller Building will further enhance the UVM Medical Center’s reputation for excellence, offering a multitude of patient- and family-centered features all designed with a dual purpose: to help patients heal while moving the field of health care forward.
 With the construction of this new building, inpatient facilities at the UVM Medical Center will match its high level of patient care, innovative research, and forward-thinking training programs — known throughout the region and the nation as a model for 21st-century health care.
 Read more.

 The university’s largest-ever construction project, the 266,000-square-foot Science, Technology, Engineering and Mathematics Complex consists of three buildings: a replacement for the outdated Cook Physical Science Building, a new teaching and laboratory building, and a renovated Votey Hall.
 The $104-million STEM Complex will provide UVM with the infrastructure required to continue teaching and innovating in the STEM disciplines while creating a physical and intellectual spine linking all corners of Central Campus.
 Read more.

 Fundraising Goal: $11 million

-The School of Business Administration will renovate and expand Kalkin Hall to accommodate more students and provide space for a range of learning experiences.
-This partial renovation and three-story addition, located in the plaza area adjacent to the building, will house two 35-seat classrooms, a 60-seat case method classroom, several student breakout rooms and faculty offices, graduate student spaces and an upgraded computer lab.
+The Grossman School of Business is constructing Ifshin Hall to accommodate more students and provide space for a range of learning experiences.
+The three-story building, located in the plaza area adjacent to Kalkin Hall, will house two 35-seat classrooms, a 60-seat case method classroom, several student breakout rooms and faculty offices, graduate student spaces and an upgraded computer lab.
+Read more.

 Taft School Renovation